 Legend has it that fairies will often disguise themselves as birds or butterflies to avoid detection.
-Only a few humans are able see these delightful creatures for who they really are.
+Only a few humans are able to see these delightful creatures for who they really are.
 It often takes lots of time and patience.
-So, to encourage them to show their true colors 😉
+I’m hoping the bird feeder will help them show their true colors 😉

 Making the fairy lighthouse bird feeder

-First things first, we needed some holes at the bottom of the biscuit tin for the bird food to flow out of.
+First things first, we needed some holes at the bottom of the tin can for the bird food to flow out of.
 The easiest way I found was to drill a few small holes quite close together and then use pliers to cut between the holes.
 The size of the holes will determine how much food is released.

 I used the same technique to make two holes higher up to create little windows for the fairy lighthouse.
-That way I can see how full the feeder is 😉 To hide the rough edges of the holes, the hubby cut some rings out of hardboard, while I cut two plastic circles to cover the windows so the seeds wouldn’t spill out.
-One of the hardboard rings were cut in half to form an arch over the feeder holes at the bottom of the tin.
+That way I can see how full the feeder is 😉 To hide the rough edges of the holes, I cut some rings out of the hardboard.
+We don’t want our fairies or feathered friends to get hurt when they come for a nibble 😉

 The biscuit tin and the hardboard rings got a quick coat of spray paint and I used a sharpie to draw a cross on the plastic circles, before gluing the window rings to the tin can.

 There’s really no quick way of doing it, just grab a cup of coffee and glue those babies on, one at a time. 😀The world is full of magical things, patiently waiting for our senses to grow sharper

-I’m really happy with how it turned out and the birds, ummmm I mean fairies seems to like it too.
+Plus the birds, ummmm I mean fairies seem to like it too.
 You never know in what guise a fairy will appear right 😉 What do you think?
 Would you turn a tin can into a bird feeder?

-If you like the idea, don’t forget to pin it for later
+If you like the idea, don’t forget to pin it for later.

-And if you’re looking for some of the things we used or prefer to buy, we’ve got you covered Disclosure: Clicking on the links below, means we may receive a commission from Amazon.
+BTW, if you’re looking for some of the things we used or prefer to buy, we’ve got you covered Disclosure: Clicking on the links below, means we may receive a commission from Amazon.
 But don’t worry it won’t come out of your pocket, and it helps us come up with more amazing craft ideas to share with you 😉

-Until next time, wishing you a beautiful and love filled week.
+Until next time, wishing you a beautiful and love-filled week.